polyglotdev/sre-foundation/sre-foundations.md

    4. In SRE we encourage **more** engineers to have experience of production deployments, **not less**
    5. No one team or individual should become the ops team.

+> 💡 "Shift left" is a practice in software development that involves integrating important development practices, such as testing, quality assurance (QA), and security measures, earlier in the software development lifecycle (SDLC).
+The phrase is also known as "Start Left" and is a central pillar of DevOps and DevSecOps.

 ## SRE Service Level Objectives and Error Budgets

 ### What is a SLO?